apache/arrow-site/community.md

 When emailing one of the lists, you may want to prefix the subject line with one or more tags, like `[C++] why did this segfault?`, `[Python] trouble with wheels`, etc., so that the appropriate people in the community notice the message.

-You may also wish to subscript to these lists, which capture some activity streams:
+You may also wish to subscribe to these lists, which capture some activity streams:

 <ul>
   <li> <code>issues@</code> for the creation of JIRA issues {% include mailing_list_links.html list="issues" %} </li>